LittlePetunia/ece1724-anime-goods-e-commerce-backend/README.md

 ---

 ## GET `/api/order/:id`
-Get a specific order by ID.
+Get a specific order by ID (requires authentication - only the order owner or an admin can access).

 **Example:**
 ```